cloudmesh-community/hid-sp18-514/project/project-praposal.md

 * REST parameter sweep service: variation of the base is conducted to provide the best fit based on the base.

 As this is a two person project deployment on two different cloud infrastructures needs to be provided.
-We recommend the deployment on kupernetes using echo and chameleon cloud.
+It will be conducted on kupernetes using echo and chameleon cloud using openstack.
+All management of containers and virtual machines is done through scriptiong and not GUI's as the use of GUI's is not scalable and not reproducable via scrpts.

 ## Special Consideration to Project Format